lynnlangit/learning-hadoop-and-spark/README.md

 You have a number of options - although it is possible for you to set up a local Hadoop/Spark cluster, I do NOT recommended this approach as it's needlessly complex for initial study.
 Rather I do recommend that you use a partially or fully-managed cluster.
 For learning, I most often use a **fully-managed (free tier) cluster**.

-### SaaS - Databricks
+### 1. SaaS - Databricks --> MANAGED

 Databricks offers managed Apache Spark clusters.
 Databricks can run on AWS, Azure or GCP --> announced in 20201 - [link](https://cloud.google.com/databricks).
 In this course, I use Databricks running on AWS, as the community editor is simple and fast to set up for learning purposes.

 <img src="https://github.com/lynnlangit/learning-hadoop-and-spark/blob/master/images/word-count-databricks.png" width=600>

-- **1. FULLY-MANAGED** - Use Databricks Community Edition (managed, hosted Apache Spark)
+- Use **Databricks Community Edition** (managed, hosted Apache Spark), run on AWS.
+Example notebook shown in screenshot above.
-    - example screenshot shown above
+    - uses Databricks (Jupyter-style) notebooks to connect to a one or more custom-sized and managed Spark clusters
+    - creates and manages your data files stored in cloud buckets as part of Databricks service
+    - uses DFS file system in cluster data operations
     - use **Databrick AWS community** edition (simplest set up - free tier on AWS) - [link](https://databricks.com/try-databricks) --OR--
-    - use **Databrick Azure trial** edition
-        - TIP: it's simpler to try out on AWS free tier, Azure may require a pay-as-you-go account to get needed CPU/GPU resources
+    - use **Databrick Azure trial** edition - Azure may require a pay-as-you-go account to get needed CPU/GPU resources
-        - uses Databricks (Jupyter-style) notebooks to connect to a small, managed Spark cluster
-        - creates and manages your data file buckets as part of Databricks service (on either AWS S3 or Azure Blob store)

 ---

-### PaaS Cloud on GCP (or AWS)
+### 2. PaaS Cloud on GCP (or AWS) --> PARTIALLY-MANAGED

 <img src="https://github.com/lynnlangit/learning-hadoop-and-spark/blob/master/images/emr-studio.png" width=600>

-- **2. PARTIALLY-MANAGED** - Setup a Hadoop/Spark managed cloud-cluster on GCP or AWS
+- Setup a Hadoop/Spark managed cloud-cluster via **GCP Dataproc or AWS EMR**
     - see `setup-hadoop` folder in this Repo for instructions/scripts
         - create a GCS (or AWS) **bucket** for input/output job data
         - see `example_datasets` folder in this Repo for sample data files